 Lebedeva (2013) gives an example where direct state involvement is almost entirely lacking, showing that it is no longer essential in order to mobilize large-scale political changes.
+This is a case where an individual actor (first level) has been able to have a profound impact on the international system (third level).
 In 2001 the Goldman Sachs analyst John O'Neill has effectively created the group of the countries with rapidly developing economies - Brazil, Russia, China and India (BRIC).
 At the time, these countries then didn't see themselves as a group and only began engaging in the coordination of activity following the association.
-The group began to officialize its processes by holding regular meetings, as well as expanded by inviting South Africa.
-Whilst it is difficult to predict in which direction BRICS will go in the future, and whether its relevance will remain - but the important takeaway point that the author emphasizes is that a non-state actor has been able to initiate an international political process through the use of its influence.
-Moreover, the commercial organization did not so much use economic resource, but has in fact made effective use of its "analytical-informational" capability.
-Although in this particular case no harm was done to Russia, if anything in some way it asserted the country's position of importance on the world stage; but the ability of an organization, commercial or non-commercial to assume the role of a political actor and catalyze transnational movement is the type of concern that motivated the state to build precautions.
+The group began to "officialize" its processes by holding regular meetings, as well as expanded by inviting South Africa.
+Whilst it is difficult to predict in which direction BRICS will go in the future, and whether its relevance will remain - the important takeaway point that the author emphasizes is that a non-state actor has been able to initiate an international political process through the use of its influence.
+Moreover, the commercial organization did not so much use economic resource, but has in fact made effective use of its "analytical-informational"